ProjectEvergreen/wcc/docs/pages/docs.md

 customElements.define('wcc-counter', Counter);
 ```

+A couple things to observe in the above example:
+- The `this` reference is correctly bound to the `<wcc-counter>` element's state.
+This works for both `this.count` and the event handler, `this.increment`.
+- Event handlers need to manage their own render function updates.
+- `this.count` will know it is a member of the `<wcc-counter>`'s state, and so will re-run `this.render` automatically in the compiled output.

-There is an [active discussion tracking features](https://github.com/ProjectEvergreen/wcc/discussions/84) and [issues in progress](https://github.com/ProjectEvergreen/wcc/issues?q=is%3Aopen+is%3Aissue+label%3AJSX) to continue iterating on this, so please feel free to try it out and give us your feedback!
+> There is an [active discussion tracking features](https://github.com/ProjectEvergreen/wcc/discussions/84) and [issues in progress](https://github.com/ProjectEvergreen/wcc/issues?q=is%3Aopen+is%3Aissue+label%3AJSX) to continue iterating on this, so please feel free to try it out and give us your feedback!

 ### Prerequisites

 There are of couple things you will need to do to use WCC with JSX:
-1. NodeJS version needs to be `16.x`
+1. NodeJS version needs to be >= `16.x`
 1. You will need to use the _.jsx_ extension
 1. Requires the `--experimental-loaders` flag when invoking NodeJS
     ```js